helm/helm/examples/guestbook/README.md

     image: gcr.io/google_containers/example-guestbook-php-redis:v3
 ```

-(Note that we use the URL for the type replicatedservice.py, not just the type name.)
+(Note that we use the URL for a specific version of the template replicatedservice.py,
+not just the template name.)

 #### The Redis cluster

 The Redis cluster consists of two replicated services: a master with a single replica
 and the slaves with 2 replicas.
-It's defined by [this composite type](../../types/redis/v1/redis.jinja),
+It's defined by [this template](../../templates/redis/v1/redis.jinja),
-which is a [Jinja](http://jinja.pocoo.org/) template with a [schema](../../types/redis/v1/redis.jinja.schema).
+which is a [Jinja](http://jinja.pocoo.org/) file with a [schema](../../templates/redis/v1/redis.jinja.schema).

 ```
 {% set REDIS_PORT = 6379 %}